core-wg/resource-directory/draft-ietf-core-resource-directory.md

 updated) lifetime of the registration, independent of whether a `lt` parameter was given.

-If the context of the registration is changed in an update, relative references submitted in the original registration or later updates are resolved anew against the new context.
+If the base URI of the registration is changed in an update, relative references submitted in the original registration or later updates are resolved anew against the new base.

 The registration update operation only describes the use of POST with an empty payload.
 Future standards might describe the semantics of using content formats and payloads